Best Secured Credit Cards

 First, the card issuer uses the amount you've put down to determine your credit line.
 Second, if you default on the payment, your card issuer seizes the deposit to cover any losses.

 Given the relaxed credit score requirements, secured cards target consumers who have no credit history or need to rebuild their scores and correct the bad financial choices they've made in the past.

-In other words, these are the best secured credit cards for no-credit applicants.
 But be careful not to confuse these with debit cards.

 With a debit card, you are not buying products and paying for services on credit, but rather withdrawing money from a linked debit account each time you make a transaction.
 Another important difference is that you can't improve your credit score with a debit card.

-The companies behind the best secured credit cards report your payment information to the three most important credit bureaus and set you on a clear path towards rebuilding your credit.
-However, these excellent reporting practices won't do you any good if you don't use your card responsibly.
-Remember that making on-time payments is your main responsibility, and the only way to gradually improve your credit score.
+The leading companies report your payment information to the three most important credit bureaus and set you on a clear path towards rebuilding your credit.
+However, these reporting practices won't do you any good if you don't use your card responsibly.

 Reasons to Apply For a Secured Credit Card: